-We have developed a microbeam-coupled Capillary Electrophoresis system with Laser Induced Florescence (CE-LIF).
-The goal is to allow simultaneous measurement of multiple reactive oxygen and nitrogen species by staining cells with multiple redox-sensitive dyes.
+We have developed a microbeam-coupled Capillary Electrophoresis system with Laser Induced Fluorescence (CE-LIF).
+The goal is to allow the simultaneous measurement of multiple reactive oxygen and nitrogen species by staining cells with multiple redox-sensitive dyes.
 As many of these dyes have very similar emission spectra they cannot be separated using imaging techniques but can be separated by CE-LIF.

 What is Capillary Electrophoresis?

 CE is a separation technique where analytes migrate through a thin glass capillary under high electric field and separated by their electrophoretic mobility differences.

 In CE, there are two superimposed flow modalities experienced by the analytes in the sample plug: (1) Electrophoretic flow, responsible for separating the analytes by charge and mobility.
 (2) Electroosmotic flow, which drives the buffer and analytes (regardless of polarity) toward the outlet of the capillary and the detector.
 The electroosmotic flow is driven by the interaction of the electrolytic liquid with the capillary walls leading to the formation of a mobile Debye layer of charges and is much stronger than the electrophoretic flow, ensuring that all analytes will reach the detector.